Joan Baez’s Weird Homage to Slavery

 Sher’s argument does not survive this analysis.

 Douglas Oates, on the other hand, was right on the bridge, very close to where Steven and Lynne passed– if he did– and not a close friend of Truscott’s.
 To this day, he is adamant that he saw Steven and Lynne pass him on the bicycle.
 He has been consistent and forthright about the question.
-He is probably the best evidence of all in favor of Truscott’s innocence.
+He is probably the best witness in favor of Truscott’s innocence.
 But if it is possible that others on the bridge and on the county road that night did not see Truscott and Harper pass by on the bike, one is faced with the fact that some of these witnesses are simply wrong about what they saw or didn’t see.
 Is Philip Burns less convincing than Oates?
 I’m not sure.

 Sher expends considerable emphasis on the two boys who unambiguously stated that they saw Truscott and Harper cross the bridge on Harper’s bike.
 He does not list the number of people on the bridge who, when asked, said they did not see them cross the bridge.
 He accuses the police of giving disproportionate weight to these witnesses but I doubt that he is immune from the reciprocal accusation: that while emphasizing that Logan and Oates must be believed even though they were children, the other children (and at least one adult, Mrs. Geiger) should not be believed.
 Logan commented that “you couldn’t miss” a kid on a bike with a girl on the handle bars going by.
 If he’s right, then they should not have been missed by the others on the bridge that night, but they were.